janmurer/DataScienceToolkits/README.md

 14. **See and track the performance of your model on wandb.ai**

+## Milestone 5

+### Overview

+In this milestone we should integrate our previous work into a web application.
+We created a new script called api.py that accepts a POST Request and returns a prediction to the client.

+### Setup

+Assuming you completed all setup-steps from Milestone 1-4:

 ## Contributions
 This was carried out by Murer Jan, Ugowe Jessica and Poschenrieder Frederik.
 Feel free to send a pull request or create an issue if you feel there was something we could have done better.
 We would greatly appreciate learning from you. **T for Thanks.**